 • Making Reese the threat.
 It pulls the narrative closer to the ongoing series story.
 Before Reese and Stanton show up, this is just Scenes from Finch’s Past.

-• Showing Decima acting aggressively very early, again tying to the main story.
+• Showing Decima acting aggressively very early, again tying it to the main story.

 • Root showing up at the end and sending Casey to Cartagena to meet Greenfield, pulling it all together.